abartnof/cricket_competition/readme.md

 If you want to watch a highly-competitive domestic cricket competition, choose an Irish (or barring that, NZ or Oz) league– the longer the matches, the better– and don’t worry about gender.

+### Future Questions

+In the future, I think it would be fun to check out a few different facets of ‘competitiveness’ (thanks to <https://github.com/raskutti> for his thoughts on this):

+- **Expected performance based on national performance**: Using the above metrics, a league in India might look about as competitive as a league for novices in the USA, but obviously, the Indian games will be hard-won by world-class athletes, and the American novice games will not.
+That’s the limitation of defining competitiveness as a league’s standard deviation of scores; it doesn’t reflect the skill level that is expected within a nation’s domestic leagues.
+It would be good to dig into this, and add a second metric to this analysis, which rewards overall expected level of ability.

+- **Predictability of the winner**: How often do we see the same team win the trophy in a competition?
+Leagues where the same team always wins are kind of boring, because they’re predictable.

+- **Competitiveness as a per-game phenomenon**: Regardless of a league’s overall distribution of scores, how often does a given team compete in a game where the opponents present a good challenge?

 ### Appendix: More Multi-Level Model Data